Veteran Homelessness

 - Functional Zero Veteran Homelessness: When the number of veterans experiencing homelessness is less than or equal to the number of veterans a community has proven it can house in a month.

 - Further detail: The functional zero threshold is based on the communities six-month average housing rate for veterans.
-The number of veterans experiencing homelessness must be held at or below this functional zero threshold (or three or less actively homeless veterans) for at least three consecutive months.
+The number of veterans experiencing homelessness must be held at or below this functional zero threshold (or three or less actively homeless veterans, whichever is greater) for at least three consecutive months.

 - Example: If your community is housing four veterans a month on average, you must have four or fewer veterans experiencing homelessness at the end of each month, sustained for three consecutive months.
 In this way, the community has shown that the capacity of the system to house veterans is greater than the demand.